spyzhov/ajson/README.md

 Each `Node` has its own type and calculated value, which will be calculated on demand.
 Calculated value saves in `atomic.Value`, so it's thread safe.

-Method `JSONPath` will returns slice of found elements in current JSON data, by [JSONPath](http://goessner.net/articles/JsonPath/) request.
+Method `JSONPath` will return a slice of found elements in current JSON data, by [JSONPath](http://goessner.net/articles/JsonPath/) request.

 ## Compare with other solutions